Got vagina problems? Check for food intolerances

 There are tons of groups online about this, but we are keeping it simple by only recommending Sue Dengate’s resources.

-This article is not about the broader problems that food intolerances cause, but be sure they exist and if you suspect you are suffering, it won’t just be your vagina or hormones that are acting up.
+This article is not about the broader problems that food intolerances cause, but be sure they exist, and if you suspect you are suffering, it won’t just be your vagina or hormones that are acting up.

 Dealing with food intolerances can be life-changing.
 Don’t ignore this as a possible route if you have ongoing hormonal, reproductive or vulvovaginal issues.

-The elimination diet we recommend
+Recommended elimination diet

 The Royal Prince Alfred Hospital (RPAH) has a great elimination protocol with supportive books.
 We also love Sue Dengate’s Fed Up book series and website for easy reading, accessible food intolerance information and a doable elimination diet.
 The diets are the same for Fed Up and RPAH.

-The point of an elimination diet for food intolerances is thus:
+The point of an elimination diet for food intolerances

 An elimination diet is a short-term diagnostic diet that removes all potential natural and added food chemical triggers (salicylates, amines, glutamates and food additives) to see if food chemicals are contributing to your symptoms.